unik-name/help-unikname/docs/3-unikname-connect/howto-create-unikname-trust-certificate-organization.md

 - The connection to your server timed out.

-  The uns.network **URL_Checker** service provider was unable to verify your file because he received a server timeout.
+  The unikname.network **URL_Checker** service provider was unable to verify your file because he received a server timeout.
   This could be because your server is down or is busy and responding slowly.
   Make sure that your server is responding and try again.

-- The uns.network **URL_Checker** service provider encountered an error looking up your site's domain name.
+- The unikname.network **URL_Checker** service provider encountered an error looking up your site's domain name.

   He tried to access your verification file, but was unable to access your domain due to a DNS error.
   This could be because your server is down, or there is an issue with the DNS routing to your domain.